grassrootseconomics/docs.grassecon.org/docs/legal/index.md

 By developing an inclusive legal Nondominium framework an open community is created that anyone can opt into and as long as the protocols are followed they can develop member to member agreements which decentralize the commons and maintaining integrity.

 - The Economic Commons can be broken into various agreements:
-    * [Grassroots Economics Commons License v1 (GECL v1)](/legal/gecl1/): A general overarching template that defines an economic commons and various rights and responsibilities of its Members.
+    * [Grassroots Economics Commons License v1 (GECL v1)](/legal/gecl1/): A general overarching template that defines an Economic Commons and various rights and responsibilities of its Members.
-    * [Sarafu Clearing Union](/legal/scu/): The Sarafu Clearing Union (SCU) is an example Economic Commons which incorporates the GECL v1 with Grassroots Economics Foudndation's Sarafu Network as its Platform.
+    * [Sarafu Clearing Union](/legal/scu/): The Sarafu Clearing Union (SCU) is an example Economic Commons which incorporates the GECL v1 with Grassroots Economics Foundation's Sarafu Network as its Platform.
 Futher Grassroots Economics as a Platform Service Provider declares the Sarafu Voucher and offers training, clearing, mediation, and running various micro-services, like blockchain nodes, wallets and marketplaces.
-    * [Voucher Creation](/legal/cu_group/): An example of an individual or group that wants to create a Voucher withing the SCU
+    * [Voucher Creation](/legal/scu_voucher/): An example of an individual or group that wants to create a Voucher withing the SCU
-    * [Intermember Service Agreement](/legal/cu_intermember/): Establishes agreements between SCU Members.
+    * [Intermember Service Agreement](/legal/scu_service/): Establishes agreements between SCU Members.
 This example a Voucher creator wishes to subscribe to the services of Grassroots Economics while paying service fees in Vouchers.
     * [Data Policy](/legal/data_policy/): Here is an example of a data protection policy of Grassroots Economics as a Platform Service Provider.